-I asked Marc Borzelleca, who's been our design partner for 20 years, to share some advice and tips.
+That's why I asked Marc Borzelleca, my friend and design partner for 20+ years to share advice and tips on designing a terrific year-end greeting.
 He's designed business and corporate holiday cards for everyone from large regional health systems to small local businesses.

 Margot: You’ve been doing this a long time.
 What's the biggest mistake you see us making with business holiday cards?

 Marc: Sending generic cards with nothing personal added.
 It looks like you ordered 200 cards, printed your name on it, mailed it and called it a day.
 It’s the same as getting a form letter.
 And while the acknowledgement is nice, it doesn’t show sincerity.
 It’s like, “we are acknowledging that you are a client, but not special enough for us to do more than slap your address and a stamp on this envelope.”

 Right.
 Nothing wrong with ordering pre-made cards, but it does mean you have to seriously raise your personalization game.
 What are a few things we we should think about before starting our card?

 - What do we want to convey about our business?
 How do we want our clients to see us?
 As a serious, earnest company; as a company that has a religious leaning or other important sentiment to convey — this can be tricky — or as a fun, hip place, or cutting-edge, hi-tech company.
 This sets the mood for the design of the card.

 - What are the practical considerations?
 What is the budget?
 Is there even a budget?
 Will these be printed and mailed, or sent digitally?
 If mailed, will they be bulk mailed, or hand stamped.
 P.S.
 Hand-stamped is always better.
 If printed, how many, and will they be designed or bought off the rack?